Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 #### Configuring Service Bus Topic Result Publishing
 Follow the instructions below to learn how to configure the types of anomalies (i.e. spikes, bi-level changes or slow trends) that will be published to Service Bus Topics.

-> 1. In Azure Portal navigate to the Resource Group bearing the name of your CIQS project.
+> 1. In Azure Portal navigate to the Resource Group bearing the name of your Cortana Intelligence Solutions project.
 Find the Data Factory resource.
 >
 >    ![How to find ADF resource] (https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Docs/figures/ServiceBus_adfLocation.png)
 >